 Paradoxically, I found that some of the people widely regarded as “the most creative” have no understanding of their own creativity.
 Asking them about it is akin to asking a fish “how’s the water;” it’s so second nature to them they have no awareness of it.

 Critically, this led me to studying the consciousness work of Hal & Sidra Stone, Richard Schwartz, and David Lester.
 They’re part of the vanguard of psychologists championing the theory of “parts work,” a concept of the self as composed of many different self-states each with their own distinctive characteristics... in other words, “we contain multitudes.”
 Amazingly (to me at least), this work turns out to be the basis for a system of acting training used by some of the best performers on Broadway.
 And everything came full circle.

-And the best part of all?
-Unlocking your creativity doesn’t just make you better at business; it makes you better at life.
 So if this sounds like something I can help you with, please get in touch.
 I'd love to hear from you; I bet we can accomplish a lot together, and I bet we'll have a great time doing it.